Qingdao: Climate

-Qingdao has a temperate, four-season, monsoon-influenced climate that lies in the transition between the humid subtropical (Köppen Cwa) and humid continental (Köppen Dwa) regimes.
-Qingdao is located in the north temperate monsoon region and has a temperate monsoon climate.
+Qingdao has a temperate, four-season, monsoon-influenced climate that lies in the transition between the humid subtropical (Köppen: Cwa) and humid continental (Köppen: Dwa) regimes.
 Due to the direct regulation of the marine environment, the city is influenced by the southeast monsoon and the currents and water masses from the ocean, so it also has significant maritime climate characteristics.
 Winters range from cool to cold and windy, but are generally dry, with a January average of 0.2 °C. Summer is generally hot and humid, but very hot days are rare, with an August average of 25.6 °C. Due to its proximity to the coast and location on a peninsula, compared to most inland areas of China, its spring is delayed by one month, and the annual diurnal temperature variation is only 6.3 C-change; conversely, its fall is milder than inland areas in Shandong.
 The water temperature peaks at about 25 °C in late August.
 Thus, swimming is possible for two months on either side.
-The annual mean temperature is 13.3 °C. Extremes since 1951 have ranged from −15.9 °C on 16 January 1958 to 38.9 °C on 15 July 2002.
+The annual mean temperature is 13.3 °C. Extremes since 1951 have ranged from −15.9 °C on 7 and 8 January 2021 to 38.9 °C on 15 July 2002; unofficial readings have reached a record low of -16.9 °C or for the official weather station there, -16.4 °C on 10 January 1931.
+With monthly percent possible sunshine ranging from 38 percent in July to 59 percent in October, the city receives 2,261 hours of bright sunshine annually.

 During the summer months, the beaches of Qingdao are afflicted by massive algal blooms.
 The decomposing algae release large amounts of hydrogen sulfide gas, which produces an offensive "rotten egg" odor.
 Sea lettuce blooms, which are partially caused by seaweed farming in Jiangsu Province, led local officials to declare a "large-scale algae disaster" in 2013.

 Demographics

 Of the 10 million residents of Qingdao, 6.2 million reside in the Qingdao urban area.
 Another estimated 5 million live in other cities under Qingdao's jurisdiction.
 The annual birth rate is calculated around 76,507, with a birth rate of 10.15 per year per thousand, and a death rate of 6.32, both calculated on an annual basis.
 Living standards are among the highest of leading Chinese cities due to the strong export economy and relatively high family wages.

 There is a large Korean community in Qingdao.
 By 2009, there were approximately 100,000 Koreans working, studying and living in Qingdao, which makes Qingdao the second in terms of Korean population in China, following Beijing which has about 200,000 Koreans.

+According to the 2021 Qingdao Statistical Yearbook, the permanent resident population of Qingdao in 2020 was 10.1057 million, an increase of 182700 people compared to the previous year.